Beta

 Quanta Magazine revisits the Cantor–Dedekind collaboration at the heart of set theory, challenging the myth of the lone genius.
 The episode traces Cantor’s groundbreaking infinity ideas, Dedekind’s important yet under-credited contributions, and Kronecker’s hostility, alongside a modern detective story.
 German-Argentine podcaster Damian Goose uncovers a 1873 Dedekind letter containing an algebraic-number proof Cantor later used without credit, suggesting a shared origin for foundational ideas.
 The tale reframes the history of mathematics as a profoundly collaborative enterprise and highlights the human dynamics that shape scientific revolutions.

-Introduction: Cantor, Dedekind, and the myth of the lone genius
+Introduction: Rethinking the myth of the lone genius

-“There is this very damaging mythology in math and in science in general that the greatest work is done by lone geniuses,” says Jordana Sepelowitz, Quanta Magazine math editor, setting the stage for a reconsideration of the historical narrative.
+Quote: “there is this very damaging mythology in math and in science in general that the greatest work is done by lone geniuses.” - Jordana Sepelowitz, Quanta Magazine math editor

 To find out more about podcasts.apple.com go to: The Infinite Heist - Part 2.